Sam-Ciber-Dev/projects-index/README.md

 ## About Me

-I’m a cybersecurity student specializing in CTI, pentesting, web security, and DevOps.
-With a background in software development and databases.
+I’m a cybersecurity student specializing in pentesting, web security, and DevOps.
+With a background in software development and databases, I approach security from code to infrastructure.
+I build practical tools, document reproducible findings, and focus on ethical, authorized testing.
+I’m currently sharpening my skills in vulnerability assessment, AppSec, and network security through hands‑on projects.
 If you’d like to know more about myself, visit my [**about me portfolio**](https://github.com/Sam-Ciber-Dev/Sam-Ciber-Dev).

-> *Note: Security-related content is for educational use in authorized environments only.*
+> *Note: Security-related content is for educational use in authorized environments only.
+Always follow legal and ethical guidelines.*

 ## My Projects